banafo-ai/banafo-asr/integration-demos/freeswitch/modules/freeswitch-banafo/README.md

 ***Test extensions:***
 * 99996 to call to Banafo on-premise server ( localhost )
 * 99997 to call to Banafo API ( https://banafo.ai )
+* 99998 to call a conference room and send audio stream to Banafo on-promise server